 The Japanese word Kokedama roughly translates to Moss Ball.
 A Kokedama is when the roots and soil of a plant are contained by a layer of moss, in our case Sphagnum Moss, instead of a pot.
 This creates something not only beautiful but also rustic and natural.
 A Kokedama is a bit like a peat-pot; the water is absorbed through the moss into the root ball and likewise the roots can through and around the moss.
 Like a peat-pot you can plant your kokedama, moss and all, into a pot or the ground if it seems to need transplanting or has grown too big.
 This moss has 2 main features,to contain the soil and to hold moisture around the plant.

 Mini - Has about a 10cm moss ball.

 Different types of plants need different amounts of light, water and temperatures.
-It's important to understand the requirements of your plant somewhat, if your not sure, research your plant species before deciding where to place it.
+It's important to understand the requirements of your plant somewhat.
+If you're not sure, research your plant species before deciding where to place it.
 Experiment with placement if the plant is not thriving - does it need to be in cooler, shady parts of your home, or with more sunlight?

-When the plant's roots are growing through the moss and the plant looks root bound you can just plant it, twine and all, into a bigger pot or the ground.
-Otherwise you can add more soil, moss and twine if your feeling crafty.
+PLANTS CAN OUTGROW KOKEDAMA- When the plant has grown too big for its kokedama you can trim.
+Sometimes you might see roots growing through the moss but if the plant looks root bound and unhappy you can simply plant the ball, twine and all, into a pot or the ground.
+Otherwise you can re-koke it.
+Add more soil, moss and string.
+We can do this for a small fee.